Elisabeth Holland

 Elisabeth Holland is an American climate scientist who focuses on how the carbon and nitrogen cycles interact with earth systems.
-She has become a key player in the international climate debate.
-She is currently a professor of climate change at the University of the South Pacific.
-She is also the director of the Pacific Center for Environmental and Sustainable Development.
+She was a key player in the international climate debate.
+She is currently a professor of climate change at the University of the South Pacific and a Distinguished Research Fellow at the Institute for Strategy, Resilience & Security at University College London.
+She was also the director of the Pacific Center for Environmental and Sustainable Development at USP until 2023.

 Early life and education

 Holland grew up in the deserts of New Mexico.
 Her father was an engineer and a scientist.
 She grew up using scientific instruments and developed a curiosity for the world around her.
 However, she was not immediately interested in oceans.
 Holland did not even see her first ocean until she was sixteen.
 She attended Colorado State University (CSU) in Fort Collins.
 Here she earned her B.S. in zoology and an M.S. in soil sciences.
 In 1985, Holland finished her masters' thesis: "Crop residue placement on soil processes."
 In 1989 she completed her Ph.D. in ecology and environmental sciences at CSU.
 Her thesis is titled: Plant carbon allocation and nitrogen cycling in a perennial grassland: The role of herbivory."
 Her interests were not purely academic.
 While in Colorado she pursued rock climbing, whitewater kayaking, and was even a glider pilot.
 After completing her Ph.D.
 Holland served as a post-doctoral fellow at Stanford.